rhine3/audiomoth-guide/guide.md

 * Take care not to drop or jostle AudioMoths in transit
 * Bring several extra programmed AudioMoths during deployments, just in case one is dropped and the batteries fall out

+### Battery level indication

+When the AudioMoth is switched from DEFAULT or CUSTOM mode to USB/OFF mode, the red LED will flash a number of times corresponding to the battery level.
+There are two scales, one for use with alkaline batteries (default) and one for use with NiMH and LiPo batteries.
+The latter scale can be used by selecting the "Use NiMH/LiPo voltage range for battery level indication" option in the ["Advanced Settings" tab](#advanced-settings-tab) of the AudioMoth-Config computer app.

+On the standard scale, more flashes indicates a higher battery level except when the battery voltage is very low.
+The battery levels are:
+* 4 flashes: >= 4.6 V
+* 3 flashes: 4.4-4.5 V
+* 2 flashes: 4.0-4.3 V
+* 1 flash: 3.6-3.9 V
+* 10 rapid flashes: <= 3.5 V; battery voltage too low to record.

+On the NiMH/LiPo scale, more flashes indicates a lower battery level:
+* 1 flash: >= 4.3 V
+* 2 flashes: 4.2 V
+* 3 flashes: 4.1 V
+* 4 flashes: 4.0 V
+* 5 flashes: 3.9 V
+* 6 flashes: 3.8 V
+* 7 flashes: 3.7 V
+* 8 flashes: 3.6 V
+* 10 rapid flashes: <= 3.5 V; battery voltage too low to record.

 # Configuration
 Before using the AudioMoth, you will typically want to create a custom recording configuration.
 This involves creating a configuration using the AudioMoth-Config computer app.
 We have provided some example configurations below.
 You may save configurations into separate files and reload them from the app.
 When your configuration is created, plug the AudioMoth into the computer to apply it and set the time on the AudioMoth.